kelvinfann-zz/logstash-filter-intervalmetric/README.md

 This plugin is essentially a stripped down and modified version of the LogStash plugin [Metric](https://github.com/logstash-plugins/logstash-filter-metrics).

-The plugin also replies heavily on the [Metriks library](https://github.com/eric/metriks).
+The plugin also relies heavily on the [Metriks library](https://github.com/eric/metriks).

 If you read through the code, it copies large portions of code from the metric code; I do not claim to be the author of alot of the code.
 I simply jury-rigged the metrics plugin code to fit my usecase to run some tests.
 I do not believe I violate any of the licenses of the plugin/lib, but if either parties are upset, feel free to email [me](kelvinfann@outlook.com).
 I only put this up because I figured some other user might also need to have an interval counter